pbenner/threadpool/README.md

   // from the job queue)
   pool := NewThreadPool(5, 100)

-  // tasks are always grouped, get a new group index g := pool.NewTaskGroup()
+  // jobs are always grouped, get a new group index g := pool.NewJobGroup()
   // slice carrying the results
   r := make([]int, 20)

-  // add tasks to the thread pool, where the i'th task sets
+  // add jobs to the thread pool, where the i'th job sets
   // r[i] to the thread index
   for i_, _ := range r {
     i := i_
-    pool.AddTask(g, func(threadIdx int, erf func() error) error {
+    pool.AddJob(g, func(threadIdx int, erf func() error) error {
       time.Sleep(10 * time.Millisecond)
       r[i] = threadIdx+1
       return nil
     })
   }
-  // wait until all tasks in group g are done, meanwhile, this thread
+  // wait until all jobs in group g are done, meanwhile, this thread
   // is also used as a worker
   pool.Wait(g)
   fmt.Println("result:", r)